When you arrive at UMass Dartmouth for the semester, if you still need to select your courses, you can:

 New Undergraduate students typically register for classes during Orientation.
 You will be notified of special group sessions or sent to the Academic Advising Center

-The International Student & Scholar Center can explain academic requirements only in general terms; we can't help you choose your courses.
+The International Student & Scholar Center (ISSC) can explain academic requirements only in general terms; we can't help you choose your courses.

 International students on an F-1 or J-1 visa must enroll full time to keep your visa in status.